Invasion of the Saucer Men: Production

 The film was made by Malibu Productions.
 Film rights to Fairman's short story The Cosmic Frame were purchased through Forrest J Ackerman's Ackerman Science Fiction Agency.

 Special effects technician Paul Blaisdell, who provided four alien costumes, a mobile severed hand and a flying saucer, recalled that Invasion of the Saucer Men was originally intended as a serious horror film, but gradually developed into a comedy.
 Blaisdell and his friend/assistant Bob Burns played two of the aliens, with the others being played alternately by dwarf actors Angelo Rossito, Eddie Gibbons, Dean Neville and Lloyd Dixon.

 The entire film takes place during the period of one night, with 98% of it filmed on a very large studio sound stage.
 Blaisdell felt that Frederick West's excellent "day-for-night" photography added a lot to the clarity of the film's picture quality.
-Blaisdell praised Ronald Stein's silly symphonic music score and actor Lyn Osborne's rubbery, emotional facial expressions with setting the perfect mood for the film.
-(Lyn Osborne previously had starred as "Cadet Happy" on TV's Space Patrol in the mid-1950s; he died soon after completing his work on Saucer Men).
+Blaisdell praised Ronald Stein's silly symphonic music score and actor Lyn Osborn's rubbery, emotional facial expressions with setting the perfect mood for the film.
+(Lyn Osborn previously had starred as "Cadet Happy" on TV's Space Patrol in the mid-1950s; he died soon after completing his work on Saucer Men.